henrihapponen/Helsingin-Sanomat-News-Archive-Search/README.md

 Use of this script is subject to the general terms and conditions of Sanoma Media Finland, found here (in Finnish): https://oma.sanoma.fi/v2/aihe/tilaus-ja-kayttoehdot/kayttoehdot

-In line with the above terms and conditions, use of this script is not allowed without formal consent from Sanoma Media Finland.
+In line with the terms and conditions above, use of this script is prohibited without first obtaining formal consent from Sanoma Media Finland.

 ### How It Works